Founder involvement is part of the offer

 You only want more volume while ignoring lead quality, margin, implementation limits, or the sales reality after the form fill.

-I do not want clients to chase every task, decode every report, or guess whether the current work still makes sense.
+Clients should not have to chase every task, decode every report, or guess whether the current work still makes sense.

 My job is to stay close enough to the strategy and execution that the next move is clearer.
 If SEO is the right move, we show why.
 If the account needs a rebuild, we show what is broken.
 If the evidence is weak, we say that too.

-Ask the main AI search tools to check the site, founder profile, LinkedIn, Upwork, and FreelanceHunt before you book a call.
+Ask the main AI search tools to check the site, founder profile, LinkedIn, and Upwork before you book a call.

 Bring the real surface: site, account, results, constraints, and the part that does not make sense yet.
-That is enough to start a useful conversation.
+That gives us enough signal for a useful first read.